ExpressionEngine/ExpressionEngine/changelogs/major.md

 - Forgot Password emails will now respect your "Mail Format" preference (essentially enabling the ability to use HTML in Forgot Password emails).
 - Fixed a bug where table bulk selections can be saved by the browser on page reload, but don't show in the UI.
+- Control panel status column in entry list displays status text casing which matches the actual casing as entered into the system on creation.

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists